-We developed a tool, Camoco, which integrates co-expression networks with GWAS data in order to better identify functionally relevant causal variants.
-We used Camoco to examine loci associated with elemental accumulation in maize grain.
-To do this, we built three different co-expression networks and simulated their ability to detect co-expression using GO terms.
-We then use these networks to identify patterns of co-expression in a set of measuring association for 17 different elemental traits, which resulted in the discovery of 610 high-confidence candidate causal genes.
+Here, we integrate co-expression network with loci associated with elemental accumulation in maize grain.
+We built three different co-expression networks and simulated their ability to detect co-expression using GO terms, and used these networks to identify patterns of co-expression in a set of measuring association for 17 different elemental traits.
+This resulted in the discovery of 610 high-confidence candidate causal genes.
 These candidate gene sets were enriched for bioprocesses related to the ionome.
-Although the large majority of the high-confidence candidate genes are uncharacterized and worth further study, we did find linkage between ionomic traits and alleles at genes that have previously been demonstrated to affect the plant ionome.
+Although most high-confidence candidate genes are uncharacterized and worthy of further study, we did find linkage between ionomic traits and alleles at genes that have previously been demonstrated to affect the plant ionome.
 We validated our approach using genes and pathways not previously demonstrated to affect the ionome in maize, and demonstrated that GA signaling through the DELLA-domain transcription factors broadly impacted the plants’ elemental profiles.
-Our approach successfully prioritizes causal genes underlying GWAS-identified loci based solely on gene expression data and establishes a basis for functional interpretation of otherwise uncharacterized genes associated with complex traits.
+Our approach successfully prioritizes causal genes underlying GWAS-identified loci based solely on gene expression data, and enables the functional interpretation of otherwise uncharacterized genes associated with complex traits.

 Materials and Methods